mlops-2526q1-mds-upc/TikkaMasalAI/CONTRIBUTING.md

 # Contributing to TikkaMasalAI

 Thanks for your interest in contributing!
-This document explains how to propose changes, the pull request (PR) workflow, coding standards, and tooling (Ruff, tests, pre-commit).
+This document explains how to propose changes, the pull request (PR) workflow, coding standards, and tooling (Ruff, tests).

 ## Table of Contents
 - [Getting Started](#getting-started)